maduhu/Documentation/Discovery.md

 as the lookup services.
 This will allow the client software at the sending DFSP to re-use the underlying connection for efficiency.

-An HTTP session based authorization model that is shared by both the lookup service and SPSP service will also mean that the client is able to re-use it's authorized HTTP session further optimizing this process.
+An HTTP session based authorization model that is shared by both the lookup service and SPSP service will also mean that the client is able to re-use its authorized HTTP session further optimizing this process.

 Using HTTP/2 in this architecture should further optimize this process.